 Changes take effect as soon as practical in the implementation.

-A STA does not send a Probe Request frame if it is scanning a preferred scanning channel in the 6 GHz band, unless the channel has been continuously idle for this duration since the start of the scan on that channel."
+A STA does not send a Probe Request frame if it is scanning a preferred scanning channel or a secondarily preferred scanning channel in the 6 GHz band, unless the channel has been continuously idle for this duration since the start of the scan on that channel."

 DEFVAL { 7000 }